aamixsh/aamixsh.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD student in the Computer Science department of the Whiting School of Engineering at Johns Hopking University.
-I am advised by Professor [Anqi (Angie) Liu](https://anqiliu-ai.github.io).
+I am a first year PhD student in the Computer Science department of the Whiting School of Engineering at Johns Hopking University, advised by Professor [Anqi (Angie) Liu](https://anqiliu-ai.github.io).

 I am passionate about robust and explainable machine intelligence.

 Prior to this, I worked as a Data Scientist at Microsoft and a Research Professional at Siemens.

 I received my Bachelors degree in Computer Science and Engineering from [Indian Institute of Technology Mandi](https://www.iitmandi.ac.in) in 2019.

 <!-- Getting started
 ======